NikolaiRadke/Nokolino_pcb/PCB.md

 2. There will be a complete kit available in the heise store.
 Look at the [kit repository](https://github.com/NikolaiRadke/Nokolino) and stay tuned!

 3. Contact me.
-I have some boards and few kits left.
+I have always some boards and sometimes a few kits left.
 But please: First try to order them by yourself as written in option 1.